klassijs/klassi-js/README.md

 ## Contributing

-You are welcome to contribute to this project, for comments or suggestions, feel free to [raise an issue on GitHub](https://github.com/larryg01/webdriverio-cucumber-js/issues)  or fork the project and issue a pull request with suggested improvements.
+Anyone can contribute to this project simply by [opening an issue here](https://github.com/larryg01/webdriverio-cucumber-js/issues)  or fork the project and issue a pull request with suggested improvements.
 In lieu of a formal styleguide, please take care to maintain the existing coding style.

 ## Credits

-[Webdriverio-cucumber-js](https://github.com/larryg01/webdriverio-cucumber-js) was originated from [John Doherty's](https://www.linkedin.com/in/john-i-doherty) initial npm javaScript project called [selenium-cucumber-js](https://github.com/john-doherty/selenium-cucumber-js)
+[Webdriverio-cucumber-js](https://github.com/larryg01/webdriverio-cucumber-js) was originally derived from [John Doherty's](https://www.linkedin.com/in/john-i-doherty), [selenium-cucumber-js](https://github.com/john-doherty/selenium-cucumber-js) as of December 2016 but has been completely independent of the that project since then.
+Since the fork many improvements have been made to include the complete change from using [selenium](https://github.com/SeleniumHQ/selenium) to using [webdriverio](http://webdriver.io/) using the open development model but without breaking the utilities operation.

 ## License